Lanzoor/Lanzoor-Command-Panel/README.md

 # LCP (Lanzoor Command Panel)

-LCP is a simple command termila program that was built by Lanzoor using pure python.
+LCP is a simple command terminal program that was built by Lanzoor using pure python.

 ## How to run LCP